Magnitogorsk

-It was named after Mount Magnitnaya, a geological anomaly that once consisted almost completely of iron ore, around 55% to 60% iron.
-It is the second-largest city in Russia that is not the administrative centre of any federal subject or district.
+Magnitogorsk was named after Mount Magnitnaya, a geological anomaly that once consisted almost completely of iron ore, around 55% to 60% iron.
+It is the second-largest city in Russia that is not the administrative centre of any federal subject or district, after Tolyatti.
 Magnitogorsk contains the largest iron and steel works in the country: Magnitogorsk Iron and Steel Works.
 The official motto of the city is "the place where Europe and Asia meet", as the city occupies land in both Europe and Asia.

-Magnitogorsk is one of only two planned socialist realist settlements ever built (the other being Nowa Huta in Poland).
+Magnitogorsk is one of only the few planned socialist realist settlements ever built (others being Nowa Huta in Poland and Eisenhüttenstadt in Germany).

 History

 Foundation

 Magnitogorsk was founded in 1743 as part of the Orenburg Line of forts built during the reign of the Empress Elizabeth.
-By 1747 the settlement had grown large enough to justify the building of a small wooden chapel, later named "the Church of the Holy Trinity".
+By 1747, the settlement had grown large enough to justify the building of a small wooden chapel, later named "the Church of the Holy Trinity".

 Russian iron-ore mining in this region dates back to 1752, when two entrepreneurs named Tverdysh and Myasnikov decided to explore the feasibility of mining in the area.
 They took advantage of the fact that Mount Magnitnaya did not belong to anyone at that time; they secured it for themselves by way of petition to Empress Elizabeth.
-In 1759 the petition was accepted, and they launched iron-ore production.
+In 1759, the petition was accepted, and they launched iron-ore production.